Accelerated procedure

 • Has misled the authorities or has submitted the application in bad faith by:

-According to stakeholders in Galaţi, Rădăuţi, Şomcuta, Mare and Giurgiu, most of the cases examined in the accelerated procedure are manifestly unfounded asylum applications.
+According to stakeholders in Galaţi, Rădăuţi, Şomcuta Mare and Giurgiu, most of the cases examined in the accelerated procedure are manifestly unfounded asylum applications.
 In practice, manifestly unfounded asylum applications are predominantly applications made by economic migrants (Şomcuta Mare, Galaţi, Rădăuţi), or applicants who lack credibility (Giurgiu).
+IGI DAI indicated that this statement remains valid for the year 2023.[6]

-Timișoara: According to the director of the Regional Centre of Timișoara, 1500 asylum applications made by nationals of Morocco, Algeria, Tunisia, Pakistan, India and Afghanistan were assessed in an accelerated procedure in 2021 (the Afghan applications were from the beginning of 2021).
-This is a considerable increase compared to last year when 260-270 applications were reported.
+Timișoara: According to the director of the Regional Centre of Timișoara, 914 asylum applications made by nationals of Bangladesh, India, Pakistan were assessed in an accelerated procedure in 2022.

-Giurgiu: According to the director of the centre 136 asylum claims were assessed under the accelerated procedure due to economic reasons being invoked by applicants from Algeria, Tunisia, Bangladesh, Pakistan.
+Giurgiu: According to the director of the centre 526 (compared to 136 in 2021) asylum claims were assessed under the accelerated procedure due to economic reasons being invoked by applicants from Algeria, India, Armenia, Sri Lanka, Morocco, Türkiye, India, Azerbaijan.

 The responsible authority for taking decisions at first instance on asylum applications in the accelerated procedure is IGI-DAI.